TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.12.md

 ---

-for the perfecting of the saints, unto the work of ministering, unto the building up of the body of Christ:
+for the perfecting of the saints, to the work of serving, to the building up of the body of Christ;